swiftlang/swift-evolution/proposals/0403-swiftpm-mixed-language-targets.md

         └── TestConstants.swift ⎦
 ```

-The proposed solution would enable the above package to have the following
+The proposed solution would enable the above package to do the following:
-capabilities:
-1. Export public API of the mixed language sources as a single module for
+1. Export the public API from across the mixed language sources.
-   clients of the package.
-1. Use Obj-C compatible Swift API from target’s Swift sources within the
+1. Use C/Objective-C/C++ compatible Swift API from target’s Swift sources
-   target’s Obj-C sources.
+   within the target’s C/Objective-C/C++ sources.
-1. Use all API exposed by target’s Objective-C or C sources within the target’s
+1. Use Swift compatible C/Objective-C/C++ API from target’s C/Objective-C/C++
-   Swift sources.
-1. Use internal C based language types within the Clang part of the module.
-1. Use internal Swift types within the Swift part of the module.
+   sources within the target’s Swift sources.
-1. Access target resources from a Swift and Objective-C context.
+1. Access target resources from Swift and Objective-C contexts.
-1. Define test utility types in either Obj-C or Swift and use them in both
-   Swift and Obj-C test files.

 ### Requirements